DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/3/world3.md

 The old doctor was speechless.

-If it would be a soldier or a civilian then they would just laugh it off as a [absurd joke], but this old doctor could guess the size of monster from the marks of fang that left the wound on Kai's shoulder.
+If it would be a soldier or a civilian then they would just laugh it off as a [absurd joke], but this old doctor could guess the size of monster from marks of the fang that left the wound on Kai's shoulder.

-"It will be one of two.
+"It will be one of these two.
 Either you die young or become great warrior like Balmnung-dono...
 Now then, examination is over.
 I'll prescribe you strong painkillers."